intmus/inttheory19-20/_09-non-chord-tones/a1-nonchordtones.md

 [F,C]| [B,,D] [CC,]| [CF,] [D,B,]| [B,,G,] [G,C,]| H[A,2F,,2]|]{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

 **Using this framework we can add some of the NCTs that we have already studied.
-The following example incorporate multiple examples of each of these to create an (overly) embellished example.
+The following exercise incorporates multiple examples of each type of NCT to create an (overly) embellished example.
 Identify each of the non-chord tones.**

 {% capture ex2 %}X:2
 T:With added suspensions, passing tones, and neighbor tones